Would you like to know how to show characters to your readers instead of telling your readers about them?

 Can you think of other things that might reveal the personality of your characters?

 Thanks for joining us.
-Don’t forget to share this post with your networks.
-It’s just a few clicks.
-You’ll be helping others find and use this information.
+Please share this post with your networks.
+It’s just a few clicks, and you’ll be helping others find and use this information.

 You can always print or bookmark this post for future reference.